kubedb/docs/docs/guides/redis/scaling/vertical-scaling/overview.md

 2. `KubeDB` Community operator watches the `Redis` and `RedisSentinel` CR.

-3. When the operator finds a `Redis`/`RedisSentinel` CR, it creates required number of `StatefulSets` and related necessary stuff like appbinding, services, etc.
+3. When the operator finds a `Redis`/`RedisSentinel` CR, it creates required number of `PetSets` and related necessary stuff like appbinding, services, etc.

 4. Then, in order to update the version of the `Redis` database the user creates a `RedisOpsRequest` CR with the desired version.